Abhijeetbyte/Collatz-conjecture/README.md

 It has all the features and follows the same rules for calculation and plot the graph of generated sequence when it detects **Keyboard Interrupt** Ctrl+C.</br>

-The  Programme  is faster than the above script, and does not **plot graphs** every single time, only when user commands it to plot.
+The  Programme is faster than the above script, since it does not **plot graphs** every single time, only when user commands it to plot.

 ### Demo ⏯️
 ```